 - Compile-time execution, enabling conditional logic and calculation of values at compile-time

 - Reflection for accessing to compiler information (esp. types) to compile-time execution

 - Macros that expand code every time they are used

-Metaprogramming is essential for customizing or replicating logic at compile-time.
-The downsides of metaprogramming are: the increased complexity of writing generalizable code, slower compilation times, and generated-code bloat triggered by each variation.
+Metaprogramming is valuable for customizing, replicating or calculating logic or data at compile-time.
+The downsides of metaprogramming are: the increased complexity of writing generalizable code, slower compilation times, and generated-code size increases due to code expansion.